WAITING FOR A VACCINE???

 Experimental vaccine volunteers in one article were 19 to 55, young and healthy.
 How helpful is that?
 The only people affected by Covid with any statistically relevance are quite old.
 A recent article in Nature and précised in the BMJ said that young people under 20 are only about half as susceptible to Covid as those over 65.
 And if they do catch the virus, more often than not, they have few or no symptoms.
 So if the vaccine is tested on young healthy volunteers, it will appear to be resounding success!

 But does that have any relevance to its value to the elderly?
 How do we know it will not increase immune system over-reaction.
 However, another said that in the last phase of investigation, a hypothetical vaccine would be tried on older volunteers.

 There is still no HIV vaccine and no vaccine for the first SARs.
 When SARs began to fade away, funding for vaccine research was cut.
 A cynic could see a profit motive in keeping Covid fear going for as long as possible.

 It does not sound like a vaccine should be relied on.

 What Are My Odds???

-The CDC report includes a fatality rate of only 0.2% to 0.05% risk for those under 65 and a 1.3% rate for those over 65.
-A hastily developed vaccine will presumably have some risk, which, given past snags.
-Why would any sensible person with a 99.8% probability of surviving from Covid-19 have any interest in taking it?
+The earlier CDC report included a fatality rate of only 0.2% to 0.05% risk for those under 65 and a 1.3% rate for those over 65.
+A hastily developed vaccine will presumably have some risk, given past snags.
+Why would anyone with a 99.8% probability of surviving from Covid-19 have any interest in taking it?
 Should it be forced on senior citizens?

 https://www.medscape.com/viewarticle/930977 comments section, Dr. Kirkpatrick